softwaresaved/smp-service/DMPonlineDeployUseReview.md

 Add documentation on how to make a user an organisational admin and a site admin.

+It is unclear, at present, to new deployers how to get started using their deployment.
+A sample template and question set configured and ready for use would provide deployers with a head start.

+In addition/or alternatively, how to use the admin or super-admin interfaces to populate a deployment which has no funders, organisations, templates or questions defined would also be useful.

 ### Problems when creating a plan

 After following the above and creating a user, I could log in and create a plan.
 However there are missing features.
 I did: